CDAT/vcdat/source/user_install.rst

 ---------------------

-- From your terminal, run ``conda create -n vcdat -c cdat -c conda-forge vcdat``
+- From your terminal, run ``conda create -n vcdat -c cdat -c conda-forge vcdat python=2``

   * This will make an environment named 'vcdat' and install vcdat inside of it.